The Bare Hands Doctor - Master Tim Wong

 For posterior dislocation.
 Patient lying on the healthy side with the healthy leg straight.
 Stand behind the patient, slowly and gently bend the effected knee with the right hand pulling it backward towards the buttock, at the same time with the entire palm of the left hand press and slightly push on the lower back of sacrum area.
 Repeat for a total of three times.
 Or, use the manipulation of sideways stretching the effected leg.
 For anterior dislocation.
 Patient lying on the healthy side with the effected leg bent.
 Stand in front of the patient and with the right hand gently push the shoulder back, while with the left forearm press on the hip and gently push it towards yourself.

 After the tenth session, the pain was 80% gone.
 The patient was able to walk without crutches.
-When patient came into the late stages of her pregnancy, treatment was temporarily terminated.
+When patient came into the late stages of her pregnancy, treatment was temporarily suspended.
 After the birth, the problem worsened; both sides were effected.
 Neither leg could be placed on the ground and the patient returned for treatment in a wheelchair.
 After another course of treatment with the same method applied to both sides, the patient fully recovered and was able to walk normally.
 Patient continued treatment on a monthly basis (once a month); the Body Maintenance Treatment was applied.